rush1998/100_day_code/README.md

 - For larger input size constant time algorithm is better then linear time code.
 - For linear search and simple loop the time complexity is O(n).
 - For nested loop the time complexity is O(n2).
+- Time complexity for Binary search is O(logn).
 -